 This article will help you handle the safety of your employees working at heights, read on to learn more!

 How to Work at Height Safely

 There are three main steps to working safely at height.
 Once you’ve understood any regulations that are specific to your industry (if any), these steps will help you avoid falling injuries in the workplace.
-It may be the case that carrying out a working at height risk assessment beforehand is beneficial, as this will help you pull together all of the relevant considerations.
+It may be the case that carrying out working at height risk assessment beforehand is beneficial, as this will help you pull together all of the relevant considerations.
 Depending on your circumstances, it may be mandatory.

 The three steps to reducing the likelihood of workplace injuries as a result of falls are as follows:

 The first, and easiest step in working safely at height is to avoid it where possible.
-In some cases, it will of course be impossible not to climb a ladder or ascend a platform, but there are many solutions out there to help some jobs be carried out from ground level.
-For example, if you’re trying to clean windows, or reach products down from a high rack, there may be tools available that mean climbing a ladder is unnecessary.
+In some cases, it will, of course, be impossible not to climb a ladder or ascend a platform, but there are many solutions out there to help some jobs be carried out from ground level.
+For example, if you’re trying to clean windows, or reach products down from a high rack, there may be tools available that means climbing a ladder is unnecessary.
 Even using a forklift truck to reach pallets down may be safer than climbing racking to reach high stock.
 Always look for opportunities to make the task safer.

 If it is essential that you or one of your employees must work at height, then you should take all possible precautions to reduce the risk of falling.
 There are many, many ways this can be done, ranging from reducing the time spent working at height, to having guard rails and other barriers on platforms.
 Having specific guards in place for specific jobs is the best way of making sure that injuries do not occur.
-Ladders are a fairly common piece of equipment in the workplace, and can be made safer by being regularly checked for condition, and ensuring that staff that use them know how to do so properly.
+Ladders are a fairly common piece of equipment in the workplace and can be made safer by being regularly checked for condition, and ensuring that staff that use them know how to do so properly.